-The basic idea of ruggedness is to calculate the average spire measure of every point in a region.
+The basic idea of domain relief and steepness (DRS, or "ruggedness") is to calculate the average ORS value of every point in a region.
 However there are some subtleties to this process.
-(Click the link above for explanations, data, and acknowledgements regarding spire measure.)
+(Click the link above for explanations, data, and acknowledgements regarding ORS.)

 First, let's assume that we have a fixed region K for which we want to find the ruggedness.
-We can think of any point in the region as a reference point for spire measure; intuitively, think of standing at that point and evaluating the impressiveness of the view based on steepness and local relief of the surrounding terrain.
-The simplest thing to do would be to take a simple average of all of the resulting spire measures.
-Instead it turns out to be better to take a root-mean-square (RMS) average of the spire measures at each point.
+We can think of any point in the region as a reference point for ORS; intuitively, think of standing at that point and evaluating the impressiveness of the view based on steepness and local relief of the surrounding terrain.
+The simplest thing to do would be to take a simple average of all of the resulting ORS values.
+Instead it turns out to be better to take a root-mean-square (RMS) average of the ORS values at each point.
 The result is called the ruggedness R(K) of the region.

 The resulting measure rewards both relief and steepness.
 In particular it is different from a commonly quoted measure of ruggedness, namely average slope.
 Average slope would reward a very low-relief but steep washboard landscape the same as it rewards a landscape with the same slope but much more relief.
-Ruggedness, as defined by (RMS) average spire measure, will reward the landscape with higher relief as compared to the one with less relief.
-I find this a very desirable feature.
+DRS rewards the landscape with higher relief more highly than the one with less relief.
+We consider this a very desirable feature.

 So far so good, if we have a given region K. However if we just start with wanting to find "the ruggedness of the Alps" or "the ruggedness of the North Cascades" we have problem.
 Mountain ranges do not have precisely delineated borders or a well-defined size.
 So what exactly should we use for the region K, say, in the case of the Alps?